Prambanan: Abandonment

 After being used and expanded for about 80 years, the temples were mysteriously abandoned near the half of the 10th century.
-In the 930s, the Javanese court was shifted to East Java by Mpu Sindok, who established the Isyana Dynasty.
-It was not clear however, the true reason behind the abandonment of Central Java realm by this Javanese Mataram kingdom.
-A devastating eruption of Mount Merapi volcano, located around 25 kilometres north of Prambanan in Central Java, or a power struggle probably caused the shift.
+In the 930s, the Javanese court was shifted to East Java by Mpu Sindok, who established the Isyana dynasty.
+It was not clear, however, the true reason behind the abandonment of Central Java realm by this Javanese Mataram kingdom.
+The devastating 1006 eruption of Mount Merapi volcano located around 25 kilometres north of Prambanan in Central Java, or a power struggle may have caused the shift.
 That event marked the beginning of the decline of the temple, as it was soon abandoned and began to deteriorate.

 The temples collapsed during a major earthquake in the 16th century.
 Although the temple ceased to be an important center of worship, the ruins scattered around the area were still recognizable and known to the local Javanese people in later times.
 The statues and the ruins became the theme and the inspiration for the Rara Jonggrang folktale.

 The Javanese locals in the surrounding villages knew about the temple ruins before formal rediscovery, but they did not know about its historical background: which kingdoms ruled or which king commissioned the construction of the monuments.
-As a result, the locals developed tales and legends to explain the origin of temples, infused with myths of giants, and a cursed princess.
+As a result, the locals developed tales and legends to explain the origin of temples, infused with myths of giants and a cursed princess.
 They gave Prambanan and Sewu a wondrous origin; these were said in the Rara Jonggrang legend to have been created by a multitude of demons under the order of Bandung Bondowoso.